 SUBMIT before the DEADLINE

-Writers must register for the upcoming "Shpring is in the Air" contest by noon EST on Thursday, April 1st 2021 (April Fool's Day!) in order to receive the required writing prompts.
-Once prompts are sent out, writers will have five days to complete and submit their shtories for consideration.
+Writers must register for the upcoming "Frosty Fables" contest by 6pm EST on Thur, December 23rd in order to receive the prompts... promptly.
+Once the prompts are sent, writers will have one week to complete and submit their shtories for consideration.

 SPREAD the WORD

-The amount of money awarded to the winning writers is entirely dependent on the amount of writers who enroll in each contest.
+The size of the prize awarded to the winning writers is entirely dependent on the number of writers who enroll in each contest.

 The prize pot is divvied up as follows: